CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 ```

-And finally, we need to modify the `scripts` section in our `package.json` to process our css and make sure to watch for changes so that we can continously see the output in our browser as we add Tailwind classes to our components.
+And finally, we need to modify the `scripts` section in our `package.json` to process our css and make sure to watch for changes so that we can continuously see the output in our browser as we add Tailwind classes to our components.
 Take a close look at the code below BEFORE you make any changes/updates so that you understand what they do.
 Ww will add to new scripts (`build:css` and `watch:css`), but we also modify tou `start` and `build` scripts we added in previous section of this course.

 ```json
 "scripts": {